amitko/matlab-delta-scoring/README.md

 # matlab-delta-scoring
 Matlab package implementing Delta Scoring (D -scoring method (DSM)) framewotk for test scoring, equating, and psychometric item analysis

+To install place the folder in the MATLAB path and rename it to +deltaScoring.